Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/barrier-active-world-not-active.md

 # Name: Barrier active, world not active

 Number: U.barrier.3
-Version: V0.1, 2022-08-09, create test case
+Version: V0.2, 2022-08-10, add one step to procedure
-Author: Florian Wüst
+Author: Florian Wüst, Michael Linder
 Tester: -

 ## Description

 This use case verifies that a barrier is placed if the destination world is not set as active by the lecturer.

 ## Precondition